jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

 can access the asset directly over the internet simply by entering the credentials, so can the criminals.
-4Not to be confused with the Peter Principle, which is something else entirely.

 Figure 18\.
 Top Action vectors in breaches (n\=3,279\)

 Figure 19\.
 Top Action varieties in breaches (n\=3,875\)

+4 Not to be confused with the Peter Principle, which is something else entirely.

-2022 DBIRResults and Analysis
+2022 DBIR Results and Analysis

-16
-Figure 20\.
-Threat Categories (2008 DBIR Figure 9\)
-Dark \= Caused, Light \= Contributed
-Figure 21\.
-Actions in breaches (n\=5,212\)
+15

-08 Throwback
+’08 Throwback

 While the DBIR has grown and evolved dramatically since its inception, we find it incredibly interesting how many of the core stats remain the same.
-In Figure 20 from 2008, youll find that the numbers are eerily similar to what we see today.
+In Figure 20 from 2008, you’ll find that the numbers are eerily similar to what we see today.
 Hacking continues to be the main action, followed by Malcode (Malware).
 In the